XRPLF/xrpl-dev-portal/content/tutorial-paychan.md

 # Payment Channels Tutorial

 Payment Channels are an advanced feature for sending "asynchronous" XRP payments that can be divided into very small increments and settled later.
-The basic flow of using a payment channel is as follows:
+This tutorial walks through the entire process of using a payment channel, with examples using the [JSON-RPC API](reference-rippled.html) of a local `rippled` server.

-1. **The payer creates a payment channel to a particular recipient and pre-funds the channel with XRP.**
+1. **The payer creates a payment channel to a particular recipient.** In doing so, the payer pre-funds the channel with XRP.

     This is a [PaymentChannelCreate transaction][].
 As part of this process, the payer sets certain specifics of the channel like an expiration time and a settlement delay, which affect the guarantees around the claims in the channel.
 The payer also sets the public key that will be used to verify claims against the channel.